trennlinie

 ANDREW JOHN FLETCHER

-Some sources mentioned that Karen died of stomach cancer in 1986 but there aren't any quotations of Fletch about it, only some speculations and rumours about Fletch's depressions basing on the manic-depressive psychosis of his father and the early death of his sister.
-Official confirmation wasn't found so no further speculation will be made.
+Fletch's father, John (who passed away in 2009), worked as an engineer, and his mother, Joy, was a housewife.
+His sisters Karen and Susan were born in 1964 and 1966 respectively, and his brother Simon in 1976.
+(I was unable to find exact birth dates, only articles that mention their ages.)
+Some sources mention that Karen died of stomach cancer in 1986, but there aren't any quotations from Fletch about it, only some speculations and rumours about Fletch's depression, linked to the manic-depressive psychosis of his father and the early death of his sister.
+Official confirmation can't be found, so no further speculation will be made.

-In the early days of the band British journalists were so fixed on the connection between DM and Basildon - as if it was some kind of wonder that a band could be founded in this city - that they also were fixed on the idea every band member had to be born there.
-In fact, Fletch was born in Nottingham though.
+In the early days of the band British journalists were so fixated by the connection between DM and Basildon - as if it was some kind of wonder that a band could be founded in this city - that they also doggedly assumed that every band member had been born there.
+In fact, none of them was born in Basildon.
+In Fletch's case, the birth place was Nottingham.

-"We moved down to Basildon in Essex when I was 2 years old [1]", Fletch says in one of many "who is who and where are you from?"-articles of the early days.
+"We moved down to Basildon in Essex when I was two years old,"[1] Fletch said in one of many "who is who and where are you from?"-articles of the early days.
 "It was a job for a house.
 If you could get a job, you could get a house.[2]
 My parents were among the first to move to Basildon when it was still a very new town in the early 1960s.[3]
-But in the Seventies it started to go wrong - the town expanded quickly, there were no jobs left.
+But in the '70s it started to go wrong - the town expanded quickly, there were no jobs left.
 When I was growing up we had fields, football, cricket, countryside - but then it all went wrong economically.[4]
-As the factories closed down and unemployment grew in the '70s it became a violent town.[5]"
+As the factories closed down and unemployment grew in the '70s it became a violent town."[5]

 trennlinie

-Nevertheless he felt completely connected to Basildon and it took a long time before he left it.
-Being a member of the church, he was strongly involved in the social life of Basildon.
+But back to Fletch.
+Although he was critical about his hometown, he felt completely connected to Basildon, and it took a long time before he left it.
+Being a member of the church, he was strongly involved in the social life of the town.
 "I became involved in the church by accident when I was eight.
-Dad suggested I join the Boys Brigade so I could play football."
+Dad suggested I join the Boys' Brigade so I could play football."

-He took religion very seriously for a long time though.
+He did, however, take religion seriously for a long time.
 "Me and Vince Clarke were into the preaching side - trying to convert non-believers.
 Vince was number three in the local hierarchy, although he's a total atheist now."[7]

-Fletch knew Martin from school but really got in touch with him when he made him to come to the Boys' Brigade, too.
-"I went to Nicholas Comprehensive and was in the same sixth form class as Martin Gore and Alison Moyet."[8]
-He thought he might have converted Martin but he had to realize that Martin just was interested in the singing and the atmosphere, even though it has to be said that Martin must have been influenced by this time strongly.
-Many of his lyrics have some kind of a religious background.
+Fletch went to Nicholas Comprehensive and was in the same form class as Alison Moyet and Martin.[8]
+He got to know Martin when he made him come to the Boys' Brigade too.
+He thought he might have converted Martin, but he had to realise that Martin was just interested in the singing and the atmosphere, albeit Martin must have been influenced strongly by this experience.
+Many of his lyrics have a religious background.

 Fletch